-13.1.1 Creating a Column Formula
+Procedure 13.1.
+Creating a Column Formula

 - 1. Select the layer in which you want to create a formula in the layer stack - 2.
 Choose Window > Show Layer Info to bring up the Layer Info window. - 3.
-To create a new column in the layer do one of the following: - click on the + button or choose - Layer > Add Column - 4.
+To create a new column in the layer, click on the + button or choose, Layer > Add Column - 4.
 Click on the new column name and change its name to something meaningful - 5.
 Click the Set Formula... button to bring up the formula sheet